14 March 2018

 1. I’ll start with the example I know best.
 “Arthur Golding’s translation” of Ovid’s Metamorphoses, first published in 1567 when I was seventeen.
 Uncle Arthur, my mother’s half-brother, was my Latin tutor for some of my time at Cecil House.
 My Latin was fluent thanks to my years with Sir Thomas, and Metamorphoses was my schoolwork, though my name isn’t on it: a portent of things to come.
 Arthur was a Puritan whose idea of a good time was reading Calvin’s sermons; Metamorphoses throbs throughout.
 Draw your own conclusion.
-(The Epistle at the front of the book is all Arthur’s.
+(The dedicatory Epistle and the Preface are all Arthur’s.
 You can tell.)

 This selection comes from Book Four.
 The tale’s end, and the whole work, are at the link.
 I used this story a couple of times later on.

 - Within the towne (of whose huge walles so monstrous high and thicke